ivogeorg/ce-learning-progression-006-flip-flops/lesson-and-assignment.md

 **TODO**
 In the [Lab Notebook](README.md), include:
 1. A short narrative about the experiment.
+2. Answers to the questions in 5.1.
+3. Answers to the questions in 5.2.
-2. An image with your hand-drawn diagram of the whole circuit.
+4. An image with your hand-drawn diagram of the whole circuit.
 Use boxes for the micro:bit, converter board, and the flip-flop chip.
 Label all pins.
-2. Short video of the operation of the circuit from 4.2.6.
-3. Short video of the operation of the circuit from 4.2.7.
+5. Short video of the operation of the circuit from 5.2.4.

 In the [repository](./), include:
-1. File `microbit-program-4-2-4.js` with the code you used in task 4.2.4.
+1. File `microbit-program-5-2-4.js` with the code you used in task 5.2.4.

-**TODO**
-6. Record a video of your setup and the output LEDs counting and link to it in your README. _Note: Tune the frequency so as to minimize the video length but the individual numbers can still be seen._

-### Section 7: Display raw counter output on micro:bit external LEDs

 **TODO:** Does it count forward or backward?
 If backward, explain how that can be?

-### Section 8: Flip-flop control signals
+### Section 7: Flip-flop control signals

 **TODO:** Signals are clock out, 3-bit in, and ctl.
 Volgate converter has only 4 lines :(

-#### 8.1 Study
+#### 7.1 Study

 **TODO**

-#### 8.2 Apply
+#### 7.2 Apply

 1. Use a second converter to drive the control signal **x/CLR** with a micro:bit digital write pin.
 2. Modify your program to clear the counter on a simultaneous press of both A and B buttons.
 3. Commit to your repository as file `clk-led-clr.js'.
 4. Record a video demonstrating the full operation of your circuit, including the initial clear, and link in the README.

-#### 8.3 Present
+#### 7.3 Present

 **TODO**

-### Section 9: Display decoded counter output on micro:bit LED matrix
+### Section 8: Display decoded counter output on micro:bit LED matrix

 **TODO:** Binary decoding.

-#### 9.1 Study
+#### 8.1 Study

 **TODO:** Multiple `forever` loops.
 Events and event handlers.
 Asynchronous execution and reactive fiber scheduling. `onPulse` event and conditions for counter advancement.
 Decoding of 3-bit binary into decimal to display on LED matrix.
 Handling clock skew.

-#### 9.2 Apply
+#### 8.2 Apply

 1. Use 3 digital read pins to read off the binary counter number and display on the micro:bit LED matrix:
    1. Hook up the three **Q** outputs _through the logic level converter_ (from **5V** to **3.3V**) to 3 chosen micro:bit _digital read_ pins. _Note: First, disconnect them from the TTL output LEDs._